KuranosukeOhta/Yukikaze-Village/README.md

 # Yukikaze-Village

-This is the Yukikaze Village.
+This is The Yukikaze Village.